lsst-dm/dmtn-205/index.rst

 The fields of these concepts in the IVOA have fairly obvious mappings to the fields of our schema (unique IDs, names of dataset types and tasks, execution timespans).
 One important field that may be slightly problematic is the Entity's "location" field, which might *usually* map to a ``Datastore`` URI, but cannot in general, because our datasets may not have a URI, or may have more than one.

-The IVOA terms are more general, and we may also want to map other concepts to them as well (e.g. a BPS job may be considered another kind of Activity, and a RUN collection could be another kind of Entity).
+The IVOA terms are more general, and we may want to map other concepts to them as well (e.g. a BPS job may be considered another kind of Activity, and a RUN collection could be another kind of Entity).
 But none of the other potential mappings are as clear-cut or as useful as quantum-Activity and dataset-Entity.

 There are two natural relationships defined by IVOA between an Activity and an Entity, which map directly to the kinds of edges in our ``QuantumGraph``: